Digital Photography Tips, Tutorials and Resources

 Miracles do happen, but to leave everything on luck is not a good habit.
 You should edit the photographs before returning them to your customer.
 Check our list of 9 best photo editing software for photographers.

 10. Communicate But, KISS!

-KISS – Keep It Simple, Stupid, the formula works in all professions.
-In photography, you must make sure that you keep the communication simple with you model.
+KISS – Keep It Simple, Stupid.
+The formula works in all professions.
+In photography, you must make sure that you keep the communication simple with your model.

 Let them ask you questions, and do your best to be polite in your answers.
 It will help you better understand each other, and you will be able to capture the best portraits.

 Just like you, there are others who are trying to learn and get better at portrait photography.

 We recommend you to join photo-walks and local photography meetups to learn from others and help each other get better.

 We hope this article helped you get started with portrait photography.
 Don’t forget to share your experiences with us in comments below.
 Also you may want to check out article on how much it costs to start a photography business, or tips for the first-time wedding photographer.